solui/solui/packages/docs/Specification/Inputs/README.md

 }
 ```

+The above example's input value can be referenced elsewhere in the Dapp using `@input[tokenName]`.

 **title**

 The user-friendly name of the input.
 This is shown the user as the label for the input.